GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 	You will ensure to follow your specific syntax requirements: Proper Monkey2/Wonkey syntax without confusing it with other Monkey variants

 ### Reserved Words
-- Never use "end", "next", "namespace", "local", "extension", "continue" or "field" as variable names
+- Never use "end", "next", "namespace", "local", "extension", "continue" or "field", "not" as variable names
 - Keywords like "Public", "Private", "Protected" should not be used as identifiers

 ### Never use these words: